-A student may be removed from a team and from further participation for serious or repeated behavior problems on or off the field.
+A student may be removed from a team and from further participation for a serious and/or repeated behavioral problem on or off the field.
 Such a student will be eligible to participate again only after the principal grants permission.
 Student athletes that are suspended are likewise suspended from all activities for the duration of the suspension.